a3y17lte/manifest/README.md

-## Setup Galaxy A3 2017 for RR Oreo rom
+## Setup Galaxy A3 2017 for Lineage-15.1 based rom

-* Download RR sources
+* Download supported sources (LineageOS, AOSCP, RR, etc...)
 * Once this is download, clone this repo to .repo/local_manifests then sync repositories again
 * do the command . build/env*
-* Then brunch a3y17lte
+* Launch your build (brunch lineage_a3y17lte-userdebug, lineage can change depending on the target rom)

 *Notice:* **_This is a work in progress, it may not work_**